Disclose.tv: Influence

-As of 7 November 2022, Disclose.tv has social media accounts on Twitter (1 million followers), Telegram (438,000 followers), YouTube (12,000 followers) and Facebook (3 million followers), as well as the far-right platforms Gettr (612,000 followers) and Gab (199,000 followers).
-Disclose.tv also maintained a Discord channel, which was created in September 2021.
-As of 11 January 2022, the channel was closed after Logically sent a request for comment the previous day during its investigation of the website.
+As of January 2022, Disclose.tv has social media accounts on Twitter (1 million followers as of 5 November 2022), Telegram (438,000 followers), YouTube (12,000 followers) and Facebook (3 million followers), as well as the far-right platforms Gettr (612,000 followers) and Gab (199,000 followers).
+Between September 2021 and January 2022, Disclose.tv also maintained a Discord server.
+Disclose.tv's content has been promoted by QAnon conspiracy theorists and shared on COVID-19 misinformation groups on Telegram.

-Miro Dittrich, a senior researcher for the Center for Monitoring, Analysis and Strategy (CeMAS), a German extremism monitoring agency, said that Disclose.tv "[was] an exception in terms of its reach" in relation to other fringe websites, and in how it was "trying to portray itself as not being a German outlet" and reusing American far-right sources' talking points.
-Dittrich and Stephan Mündges, the head of the Technical University of Dortmund's Journalism Institute, said that the biggest threat from outlets like Disclose.tv was their ability to present conspiracy theories, disinformation and misleading stories as factual news.
+Miro Dittrich, a senior researcher for the Center for Monitoring, Analysis and Strategy (CeMAS), a German extremism monitoring agency, said that Disclose.tv "is an exception in terms of its reach" in relation to other fringe websites, and in how it is "trying to portray itself as not being a German outlet" and reusing American far-right sources' talking points.
+Dittrich and Stephan Mündges, the head of the Technical University of Dortmund's Journalism Institute, said that the biggest threat from outlets like Disclose.tv is their ability to present conspiracy theories, disinformation and misleading stories as factual news.
+Mündges noted, "They call themselves 'alternative media.'
+And not everything they publish is completely false, there can be a true story that is then given a strong slant in a certain direction."